leesael/GIFT/README.txt

 		ex) ./gift input.txt mask.txt result/ 3 0.01 10 20 30

+		Note that an input tensor uses base-1 indexing and mask matrices use base-0 indexing.
+Mask matrices should be given in a single file, where the first column indicates a mask matrix number and the rest of columns are indices in a mask matrix.

 		If you put the command properly, GIFT will write all values of factor matrices and a core tensor in the result directory set by an argument.
 (PLEASE MAKE SURE THAT YOU HAVE A WRITE PERMISSION TO THE RESULT DIRECTORY!)

 		ex) result/FACTOR1, result/CORETENSOR